btcpayserver/btcpayserver-doc/FAQ.md

 BTCPay Server is a free and open-source cryptocurrency payment processor which allows you to receive payments in Bitcoin (on-chain and via the Lightning Network) and altcoins directly, with no fees, transaction cost or a middleman.

+BTCPay is a non-custodial invoicing system which eliminates the involvement of a third-party.
+Payments with BTCPay go directly to your wallet, which increases the privacy and security.
+Your private keys are never uploaded to the server.
+There is no address re-use since each invoice generates a new address deriving from your xpubkey.

 ## Why should I choose BTCPay over other processors?

 The most significant advantage of BTCPay over other processors is that it is entirely free and open-source, non-custodial software, created by the community.
 While most of the other processors hold your Bitcoins, BTCPay allows you to receive payments P2P, directly to your software or hardware wallet.